Children's and Family Emmy Award for Outstanding Writing for a Young Teen Program

 This is a list of winners and nominees of the Children's and Family Emmy Award for Outstanding Writing for a Young Teen Program, which honors live action programs (series and TV movies) both in broadcast and streaming television aimed at viewers from age eleven to fifteen.
 The category was established at the 1st Children's and Family Emmy Awards in 2022, and is a sister category to the Children's and Family Emmy Award for Outstanding Writing for a Preschool or Children's Program, which honors shows aimed at younger audiences, and one of the four categories honoring writing at the Children's and Family Emmy Awards.

 The inaugural recipient of the award was Netflix series Heartstopper.
-The current holder of the award is the Disney+ series Percy Jackson and the Olympians, which won at the 3rd Children's and Family Emmy Awards.
+Which is also the current holder of the award, which won at the 4th Children's and Family Emmy Awards.

 Background

 On November 17, 2021, the NATAS announced the creation of the Children's and Family Emmy Awards to recognize the best in children's and family television.
 The organization cited an "explosive growth in the quantity and quality of children’s and family programming" as justification for a dedicated ceremony.
 Many categories of the awards were previously presented at the Daytime Emmy Awards.
 Writing was originally honored there with the Daytime Emmy Award for Outstanding Writing for a Children's Series, which was presented from 1985 to 2020.